 Discoveries in the Barents Sea can lead to significant economic development, nationally and locally.
 We hope to find high quality light oil that’s in demand—and better for the climate.The wells we drill in the Barents Sea are cheaper than many others, thanks to the geology and shallower waters.

 We have sufficient high quality data sources on the physical conditions in the southeast Barents Sea to carry out sound and thorough assessments prior to drilling exploration wells.

-The Songa Enabler is one of the most advanced drilling rigs available today, equipped with the very best safety and purification systems, fully-automated computer control of the drilling operations, and heated decks and superstructure.
-Its environmental footprint is minimal and it emits no harmful substances to the sea.
+West Hercules and Songa Enabler are two of the most advanced drilling rigs available today, equipped with the very best safety and purification systems, fully-automated computer control of the drilling operations, and heated decks and superstructure.
+Their environmental footprint is minimal and they emit no harmful substances to the sea.
 Did you know that we even purify the rainwater?

-The rig has been designed to withstand extreme cold, with heated decks, walkways and superstructure.
+The rigs have been designed to withstand extreme cold, with heated decks, walkways and superstructures.